 Arrange brainstorming sessions

-Organise brainstorming sessions to try to figure out together how to survive the crisis successfully.
-Or even better, to discuss what new business opportunities may be seized in the current situation.
+You could use these sessions to try to figure out how to survive the crisis successfully.
+Alternatively, you could discuss what new business opportunities could be seized in the current situation.

-Even the employee in the lowest position can come up with a very good idea that benefits everyone.
-You may have heard the story of a hotel janitor who first came up with the idea of building an elevator on the outside and not the inside wall of a building.
+Even the employee in the lowest position can come up with an innovative idea that benefits everyone.
+Have you heard the story of the hotel janitor who pioneered the idea of building an elevator on the outside wall of a building?

-This happened at the El Cortez hotel in Sao Paolo, where the hotel’s owners and architects tried to figure out a situation where the hotel needed a second lift, but no one wanted to close the whole building during the construction work.
+This happened at the El Cortez hotel in Sao Paolo, where the hotel owners and architects needed to install a second lift in the hotel.
+However, no one wanted to close the whole building during the construction work.
 The janitor, who happened to hear this discussion, asked why the elevator could not be placed outside the hotel.
-And the history of architecture was born.
+Without egos and hierarchies, architectural history was made.

-Let employees be involved in the development of the company.
+Let employees be involved in the development and future of the company.

 Give them a chance to take responsibility